 Meibomitis treatment is similar to common blepharitis treatments.
 This list below shows the most successful treatments of Meibomianitis.

-- Warm Therapy: In the morning apply clean hot towels for 10 minutes on your eyelids helping oil in the glands to flow more easily.
+- Warm Therapy: In the morning apply clean hot towels for 10 minutes on your eyelids helping the oil in the glands to flow more easily.
 An easier solution is hot therapy via eye masks like Oasis REST & RELIEF Eye Mask.
 This product is warmed by microwave and no water is needed, simplifying tremendously the procedure.

-- Lid Massage: Massage on your eyelids will help oil to flow more easily, efficiency of this treatment is increased if applied after warm therapy.
+- Lid Massage: Massage on your eyelids will help the oil to flow more easily, the efficiency of this treatment is increased if applied after warm therapy.

 - Lid Hygiene: A lot of cleaning solutions exist for the eyelid margins and eyelashes.
 The best way to clean your eyes is by using a specialized eyelid cleanser.
 Blepharitis Wiki recommends buying OcuSoft eyelid cleanser which leaves the skin very hydrated and smooth.
 More information on the following link or click on the image: Ocusoft Lid Scrub Foaming Eyelid Cleanser.
 Close your eyes, clean and massage the skin over the eye area every morning for 30 seconds.
 This cleanser is great also for sensitive skin and it was super effective against my blepharitis.
 I suggest removing the soap with water before opening your eyes even though it does not burn them.

 - Eye Drops: Eye lubrication helps eye discomfort

-- Oral Antibiotics : The purpose of the antibiotics is to not to kill the bacteria but to increase the quality of the oil.
+- Oral Antibiotics: The purpose of the antibiotics is not to kill the bacteria but to increase the quality of the oil.
 Antibiotic treatment might last several months.
 Only your doctor can prescribe antibiotics.

-- Omega 3,6 & 9 diet: Recent research proved that omega 3 acids diet help meibomian oil to restore its quality and stabilize inflammation.
-Alternatively for high efficiency and quick result, there is the option to buy omega-3 supplements.
-Blepharitis Wiki strongly suggest the following link which it is considered one of the best in the world : Dr. Tobias Omega 3 Fish Oil Triple Strength.
-One capsule every day is enough to relieve from most of meibomitis’s symptoms after 3 weeks and increase efficiency of other treatments.
+- Omega 3,6 & 9 diet: Recent research proved that omega 3 acids diet helps meibomian oil to restore its quality and stabilize inflammation.
+Alternatively, for high efficiency and quick result, there is the option to buy omega-3 supplements.
+Blepharitis Wiki strongly suggests the following link which is considered one of the best in the world: Dr. Tobias Omega 3 Fish Oil Triple Strength.
+One capsule every day is enough to relieve most of the meibomitis’s symptoms after 3 weeks and increase the efficiency of other treatments.